zjrohrbach/markdown-wkshts/Physics-Agenda.md

 Announcements
  -------------
+- If you were absent last time, make sure to watch this [video][pvid] about the Research Project
 - Look at the Project Topics and be ready to pick one by Monday/Tuesday.  <sub>[link to topic list][ptop]</sub>
-- Make sure you have a calculator and notebook on Monday/Tuesday.
+- Make sure you have all required materials on Monday/Tuesday. (
 - We're going to the library next class to pick up SSR books.